elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 With Flatpak, you have access to an incredibly wide selection of apps and a growing number of alternative app stores.
 Unlike on mainstream proprietary operating systems, installing apps via Sideload and accessing alternative app stores are important features of elementary OS.
 So, when we're introducing people to AppCenter—the pay-what-you-can app store with apps made specifically for elementary OS—we also now much more prominently introduce them to Sideload and even feature a prominent link to the most popular Flatpak-powered app store: Flathub.

 Onboarding now also handles providing information about the temporary Guest account.

 ## AppCenter

-As we work towards our continual goal of better supporting alternative app stores, one of the challenges is ensuring that you remain safe while using apps from stores with differing security and privacy policies.
-In elementary OS, the supported app packaging format is Flatpak which gives us several tools to that end, including the ability to report back to you when apps have advanced access that could leave you vulnerable.
-In OS 7.1, AppCenter will now inform you if an app can can:

-- Read your location, send notifications, or automatically start and run in the background without asking first
-- Access system folders or your home folder
-- Read and write system settings
-- Possibly escape the sandbox altogether

-For certain types of administrative apps, having advanced system permissions makes sense, but our goal is to keep you informed and ensure that apps are always operating with your consent.

 AppInfo views have also been reworked to tighten up spacing and improve alignment.
 Special attention was put into making sure the most important information appears "above the fold", especially on smaller displays like in some laptops.
 Plus, we no longer split out apps from alt stores into a separate header in category views.

 AppCenter received a new Flatpak Repair feature which fixes an issue where some Flatpak runtimes could not be installed.

 Plus the updates page now shows a small message when everything is up-to-date, including the last time that AppCenter checked for updates.
 Updates view uses grid for installed apps

-## Sideload

-Just like in AppCenter, our goal with Sideload is to keep you informed and in control when installing apps provided directly by the developer.
-We also want to make sure to balance that with the existing trust relationship you may have with the apps you love.
-So we've made some changes to how apps are presented in Sideload and instead of assuming that a sideloaded app is untrusted, we simply ask for you to validate your trust.
-Additionally, we now show some basic information about the kinds of broad system permissions that a sideloaded app may request.
-This isn't as fine-grained as what is presented in AppCenter, but it offers quick validation for apps that are more likely to be safe.

 ## Mail